Siddle FamilyTartan

 Here is a photograph of my deceased grandfather Henry Crawford ( aka Harry Crawford), on my mother's family side, who died in 1966.
 He lived in the coastal town of Redcar in County Cleveland, UK.
 He was a coal mining industry marketing director of Choppington Colliery in north East England.
 Also the Managing Director of the Fell coal company who delivered coal around north east England by shire horse and cart directly to the home.
 His family were the traditional Crawford line of Scotland who came from Lanarkshire.
 Before the early part of the 1800's the family of my grand father Henry Crawford still lived in Lanarkshire, Scotland, where the traditional Scottish family historic seat is.

 The first photograph is of my grandfather Henry Crawford , and my mother Jean Crawford ( AKA Siddle).
 This was on a visit to Knaresborough and the punt they are in is on the river.
-The second photograph is of my grandmother Linda Crawford and my mother Jean Crawford ( AKA Siddle) out in the North Yorkshire during winter.
+The second photograph is of my grandmother Linda Crawford and my mother Jean Crawford ( AKA Siddle) out in North Yorkshire during winter.
 Apparently the car is an early Vauxhall Saloon.

 Photographs of Crawford Castle , Lanarkshire, Scotland.